fractaledmind/chaotic_job/README.md

 gem install chaotic_job
 ```

+## Concepts

+### Glitches

+A central concept in `ChaoticJob` is the _glitch_.
+A glitch is an error injected into the job execution flow via a [`TracePoint`](https://docs.ruby-lang.org/en/master/TracePoint.html).
+Glitches are transient errors, which means they occur _once_ and **only once**, making them perfect for testing a job's resilience to unpredictable failures that can occur while running jobs, like network issues, upstream API outages, rate limits, or  infrastructure failure.
+By default, `ChaoticJob` raises a custom error defined by the gem (`ChaoticJob::RetryableError`), which the internals of the gem ensure that the job under test is configured to retry on; you can, however, raise specific errors as needed when setting up your [scenarios](#simulating-failures).
+By forcing a retry via the error handling mechanisms of Active Job, glitches are a simple but effective way to test that your job is resilient to any kind of transient error that the job is configured to retry on.

+### Scenarios

+Glitches allows `ChaoticJob` to test specific failure _scenarios_.
+A scenario is a mutation of a single job's traced callstack defined by where you stop and restart (e.g. [e1, e2, e1, e2, e3]), because a glitch occurs at a certain moment in the callstack.
+So, a scenario is defined by a particular job and a particular glitch.
+A simulation computes the set of all possible Scenarios and runs each one, checking them with the passed assertions.

+### Races

+Another central concept in `ChaoticJob` is the _race_.
+A race is a mutation of multiple jobs' traced callstacks defined by how you interleave the ordered sets into a single ordered set (e.g. [a1, a2, b1, a3, b2, b3] or [b1, a1, a2, b2, a3, b3]).
+A race is defined by a particular set of jobs and a particular pattern of linear execution events.
+The linear sequence pattern must be an exhaustive set of ordered execution events. `ChaoticJob` performs those jobs concurrently, ensuring that the pattern of events is executed in order.
+This simulates a race condition, which is typically a bug that occurs when two linear sequence of execution events get interleaved in such a way as to produce an unexpected effect.
+By having an executor that can force multiple concurrent execution streams to follow a fixed pattern, we can test particular race condition scenarios deterministically.

+> [!INFO]
+> A [`Scenario`](https://github.com/fractaledmind/chaotic_job/blob/main/lib/chaotic_job/scenario.rb) is to [`Simulation`](https://github.com/fractaledmind/chaotic_job/blob/main/lib/chaotic_job/simulation.rb) as a [`Race`](https://github.com/fractaledmind/chaotic_job/blob/main/lib/chaotic_job/race.rb) is to a [`Relay`](https://github.com/fractaledmind/chaotic_job/blob/main/lib/chaotic_job/relay.rb).

 ## Usage

 `ChaoticJob` should be used primarily by including its helpers into your Active Job tests: